 You can read lots and lots of financial advice.
 There are books and blogs and e-courses,oh my!
 However, we’ve found that truly the ONE thing you must have if you want to succeed financially is the dreaded B word- a BUDGET!

 The months when we get off track with our budget are the months that we lose sight of the big picture.
 Creating a budget gives you the space to save, invest, and prepare for emergencies.
-Even if your income is small, giving “every dollar a name” (Dave Ramsey stuff right there) and living under your means allows you to do this.
+Even if your income is small, giving “every dollar a name” (Dave Ramsey stuff right there) and living under your means will allow you to do this.

 If you don’t have a clear picture of what money is coming in each month and what your set expenses are each month, how can you prepare?
 What happens when 2 of your little ones get strep and the Dr visit + the medicine is $190 (hmm, wonder who this happened to?), now your sickness becomes a financial crisis.